 2. Continue to chlorinate your pool in the winter

 To prevent the growth of bacteria in your swimming pool, it is important to keep your chlorine at the proper level.
 Be sure to test your water throughout the winter months.
 You may only need to add chlorine a few times per week instead of every day.
+This can vary based on the weather changes.
+You can consult your local pool experts at Executive Blue Pools.

 Even if you decide to close your swimming pool for the winter, you will need to make sure your pool is properly chlorinated.
 Continue to check the pool’s levels and to add the appropriate chemicals as needed throughout the winter months.
 Adjust the chlorine level to between 3 and 5 parts per million (ppm) to prevent bacterial growth and/or algae buildup.